 Going to start a new blog regarding my B1 project instead of posting to the WIP page on the "About" section.
 Just a lot faster and easier than editing html web pages!

 One of the quickest ways to get a quick health check on your electrical system is watch your ammeter!
 It will tell you all kinds of valuable information if you know how to read it!
 Most modern cars now use a voltmeter to provide limited information about your electrical system.
 Or even worse just a warning light to let you know your alternator has failed.
 Because voltmeters are now the norm the skill of interpreting the information the ammeter provides is becoming a lost art.
-Let’s walk through a driving sequence to understand what the ammeter will reveal about your electrical system.
+Let’s walk through

 Many site visitors appear to arrive with the pre-conceived opinion that some technologies because they are old, are outdated, obsolete and functionally replaced by newer technology.
 Case in point are two common forum topics, oil bath air cleaners and bypass oil filters.
 Both these technologies have been around for many decades and in fact perform better than the "newer" technologies of full flow spin-on oil filters and paper air filters.
 Let take a closer look at both.